- A DevOps Assistant that checks system health and deploys updates

 After creation, open the agent’s Chat and run a safe read-only test such as:- Ensure the target Environment is Ready

-- Check the Environment’s Worker Queue has at least one connected worker
+- Check the Environment’s Task Queue has at least one connected worker

 - Verify required Skills or credentials are attached